Here's some legacy material from the early 2000s. Good summary of what was going on, with links to a variety of published material

 The Mayor being Mother

-Being mayor is not all about meetings and opening new town halls.
-It also involves those everyday tasks of pouring tea and doing the cleaning.
+Being mayor is not all about meetings and media and opening things.
+It also involves everyday tasks ... like pouring tea and making conversation

 Southland Times stories

 Speech notes - pretty much what I said